MorganConrad/serviceworkers/00_intro.md

 ## Gory Details
  - **Must use https**, or, for testing, localhost
  - Uses "**self**" instead of "**this**".
+ - Must run asynchronously (Promises).
- - Service Workers run in a different thread and context from their pages, ["ServiceWorkerGlobalScope"](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerGlobalScope), and must run asynchronously (Promises).
-They _cannot access_
+ - Service Workers run in a different thread and context from their pages, ["ServiceWorkerGlobalScope"](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerGlobalScope)
+ - Therefore, Service Workers _cannot access_
     - DOM elements (you could access the raw body and parse it)
     - JavaScript variables in the main thread
     - localStorage